Can-Am Logo

 The main colors of the logo are black and white.

-- White is used in parts of the badge taken from BRP, hinting at the birth of a new brand from scratch.
-It reminds us that the main developments of the parent company concerned vehicles for movement on snow.
+• White is used in parts of the badge taken from BRP, hinting at the birth of a new brand from scratch.
+It reminds us that the parent company’s main developments concerned vehicles for movement on snow.
 It indicates a Can-Am update in 2007.

-The font is similar to House Sans Condensed Black Italic but with a transformed round “a.”
-The absence of title elements conveys the small size of the products—ATVs are smaller than full-fledged cars.
+The font is similar to House Sans Condensed Black Italic, but with a transformed round “a.”
+The absence of title elements conveys the products’ small size.
+ATVs are smaller than full-fledged cars.
 The tilt of the letters forward represents movement, speed, and development.
 It is perfectly suited for the brand of transport.